elizrgrs/elizrgrs.github.io/README.md

 I am interested in applying techniques from operations research and mathematical modeling to benefit the public good.

 This summer I worked in the [Rigorous Systems Research Group](https://rsrg.cms.caltech.edu/) on a public health aware optimal power flow model under the guidance of Dr. Adam Wierman and Dr. Nicolas Christianson in the Caltech Computing and Mathematical Sciences department.
-This porject addresses the public health impact of power grid management and electricity generation, and a poster further detailing our work can be accessed here:
+This project addresses the public health impact of power grid management and electricity generation.
+A poster further detailing our work can be accessed here:

 For my senior thesis at Harvey Mudd College, I am working on the [all-pairs vitality-maximization problem](https://link.springer.com/article/10.1007/s10479-024-06022-4), which was formulated by my advisor Dr. Susan E. Martonosi and Dr. Alice Paul in 2024.
 My thesis specific website can be accessed [here](https://sites.google.com/g.hmc.edu/rogers-senior-thesis?usp=sharing).
 I will be updating the webiste with information about the project as I continue to lean into the area!